cesarlmt27/discord-bot/README.md

-# Discord bot for Minecraft servers' control.
+# Discord bot for Minecraft servers' control
 > Python implementation of a Discord bot to control your Minecraft servers, using the subprocess module to execute bash commands in a Linux PC (only tested in Ubuntu Server).